 o The 'B' flag shall be set to 0, indicating that this is not an EAP-RP bootstrap message.

-o The 'L' flag shall be set to 1, indicating that the trusted third party is to provide the lifetimes of rRK and rMSK in the EAP-Finish/Re-auth Packet.
+o The 'L' flag shall be set to 1, indicating that the trusted third party with whom the STA shares the rRK is to provide the lifetimes of rRK and rMSK in the EAP-Finish/Re-auth Packet.

 — The "Cryptosuite" field shall not be set to 1.